-Open this tab to view this student’s screenshot recordings (recordings are created in 10 minute increments).
+Open this tab to view this student’s screenshot recordings (recordings are created in 10-minute increments and screenshots are captured in 10-second intervals).
 Click the left/right arrows in the screenshot viewer to browse through the collected screenshots.

 Each recording provides a list of tabs and URLs opened at the time of the screenshot (the current screenshot’s URL will be highlighted in grey).

 To create a recording, click on the student’s name in the active student list to open the Student Information Window.
 Click on Open Tabs and hover over the open tab screenshot.
 Click on the record icon to start recording the student’s activity for 10 minutes.